ThomasVitale/llm-apps-java-spring-ai/02-prompts/prompts-multimodality-ollama/README.md

 ### Ollama as a dev service with Testcontainers

-The application relies on the native Testcontainers support in Spring Boot to spin up an Ollama service with a _llava_ model at startup time.
+The application relies on the native Testcontainers support in Spring Boot to spin up an Ollama service with a _llava-phi3_ model at startup time.

 ```shell
 ./gradlew bootTestRun